 The search intent informs you what type of content you should create when targeting that keyword.

-Take note of competitor performance too: Where do your competitors appear in search results?
+Take note of competitor performance as well: Where do your competitors appear in search results?
 What type of content do they share?
 Could you do better?

-Pick out keywords where you see potential to produce high-quality content and work these into your content strategy.
+Pick out keywords where you see potential to produce high-quality pieces and work those into your content strategy.
 Then, write a content brief for the chosen keyword, outlining:

 - Suggested title